 The Importance of Situational Exposure

-It is just as important to expose your dog to different situations and environments as it is to expose them to different people and dogs.
+It is just as important to expose your dog to different situations and environments as it is to expose them to different people and animals.
 Dogs that experience little change in scenery or are familiar with only a single environment are easily scared, skittish, and may even become fearfully aggressive.

 A Moment Now Saves a Lifetime of Trouble